 With lockdown rules in place, many learner drivers have seen their driving journey grind to a complete stop.
-Meanwhile, most theory and practical tests have been suspended until further notice.
+Meanwhile, most theory and practical tests have been suspended.
 So, does that mean you’ve got to wait until lockdown is lifted to start your learning journey again?
 Not necessarily!

 Whether you only just got your provisional licence before lockdown was announced or were almost ready to take your theory or practical test, there are still ways to stay on top of your game.
 Read on to find out how you can keep learning to drive during lockdown!

 Learning to drive during lockdown

 Lockdown doesn’t have to signal the end of your learning journey!
 There are still plenty of ways in which you can keep moving towards your goal of becoming a fully qualified driver—all the while following the rules put in place by the government!

 Keep your theory test knowledge up-to-date

 If you’ve not yet had the chance to take your theory test, or you failed it before lockdown was put in place, now’s the perfect chance to get that theory test knowledge memorised!
 Even if you’ve already passed your theory test, it’s a good idea to familiarise yourself with the theory side of driving.
 Once driving tests are back up and running, you’ll want to ensure that you remember things like stopping distances, road signs and motorway rules.
 If you’ve got it all squared off, you can jump straight back behind the wheel and take your practical without delay!